aberner/hello-world-java-docker/readme.md

 a very simple rest-api-hello-world java application with Spring Boot and Maven, containerized with dockerfile, ready to build and deployed with a very simple way.

+## prerequisite

+- install JDK
+  - add JAVA_HOME
+  - add to path
+- install maven and add to path
+- install docker desktop

+### Note on java version

+Java version is referanced both in the pom.xml and Dockerfile These needs to match and correspond to your code.

 ## How to Build
 ```
 docker build -t hello-world-java-docker .